johannes-fischer/icml2020_ipft/README.md

 This repository contains the code for the publication

+> Johannes Fischer, Ömer Sahin Tas.
+Information Particle Filter Tree: An Online Algorithm for POMDPs with Belief-Based Rewards on Continuous Domains.
+In Proceedings of the 37th International Conference on Machine Learning (ICML), Vienna, Austria, July 2020.
 ```
 @inproceedings{fischer2020information,
   title     = {Information Particle Filter Tree: An Online Algorithm for POMDPs with Belief-Based Rewards on Continuous Domains},